Chinese: 人参养荣汤

 In Chinese Medicine health conditions are thought to arise due to "disharmonies" in the body as a system.
 These disharmonies are called "patterns" and the very purpose of herbal formulas is to fight them in order to restore the body's harmony.

-In this case Ren Shen Yang Rong Tang is used by TCM practitioners to fight patterns like Blood Deficiency, Heart and Spleen Qi and Blood Deficiency or Spleen and Stomach Qi Deficiency.
-From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as late menstruation, spontaneous flow of breast milk or absence of menstruation for instance.
+In this case Ren Shen Yang Rong Tang is used by TCM practitioners to fight patterns like Blood Deficiency, Qi and Blood Deficiency or Heart and Spleen Qi and Blood Deficiency.
+From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as late menstruation, absence of menstruation or spontaneous flow of breast milk for instance.

 On this page, after a detailed description of each of the fourteen ingredients in Ren Shen Yang Rong Tang, we review the patterns and conditions that Ren Shen Yang Rong Tang helps treat.